RahulRNandan/CAN_Virtual_CAN_Setup/README.md

 In the Automotive Industry, CAN (Controller Area Network) is a protocol used for communication between various systems and controllers within a vehicle.
 In this project, we emulate CAN communication on Linux using a virtual CAN interface.
 This allows us to test and simulate CAN traffic without needing actual hardware.

 **Tools and Technologies**
-Linux OS
+- Linux OS
-Virtual CAN (vcan) interface
+- Virtual CAN (vcan) interface
-can-utils package: Utilities for handling CAN messages UART, SPI, CAN Analyzer, Emulators
+- can-utils package: Utilities for handling CAN messages
+- UART, SPI, CAN Analyzer, Emulators
-Table of Contents
+**Table of Contents**
-Installation
+- Installation
-Setting up a Virtual CAN Interface
+- Setting up a Virtual CAN Interface
-Sending CAN Messages
+- Sending CAN Messages
-Receiving CAN Messages
+- Receiving CAN Messages
-Testing and Validation
-Troubleshooting
-License
-Installation
+**Installation**

   Install can-utils: can-utils is a set of utilities for managing CAN networks.
 You'll need to install this package to use cansend, candump, and other CAN-related tools.
 ```
 sudo apt-get install can-utils